gecad-group/peak-mas/docs/prerequistites.md

 ## XMPP server configurations

 To be able to use every functionality in PEAK you need specific configurations on the server.
 Bellow is the configuration file that you can use to configure the server.
 This file only has the essentials to run PEAK features.
 For any additional configurations you can head to [Prosody's documentation](https://prosody.im/doc/configure).

+If you are using other server than Prosody and want to know which functionalities you have to enable se the following list (its probable that you can not tweak or find every option in other servers):
+- Allow users to register freely
+- Multi-User Chat:
+    - make the room public as default
+    - make the JID's of the rooms public by default
+    - de-enable room locking
+    - change the max history messages to zero

 > **Note:**
 > If you want to save messages logs in the server for debugging proposes use the `mam` and `message_logging` modules.
 Bare in mind that this will slow down your server, especially if you have high load on the server.